HaskellEmbedded/HaskellEmbedded.github.io/drafts/post_ideas.md

 - Compatibility tests of some libraries with other Haskell implementations (JHC/Ajhc?
 UHC?
 Hugs?
 Frege?)
 - Arduino examples with Ivory?
+- Any sort of write-up or example about SBV - which, luckily, is excellently-documented and was updated recently.

 [shake-language-c]: https://hackage.haskell.org/package/shake-language-c